dimagi/commcare-cloud/docs/changelog/0032-upgrade-to-elasticsearch-2.4.6.md

 ## Change Context
 This change upgrade Elasticsearch from 1.7.6 to 2.4.6 version.
+CommCare HQ releases after April 2, 2020 will not continue to support Elasticsearch 1.7.6, so we strongly recommend applying this change before then.

 ## Details
 As part of our ongoing effort to keep CommCare HQ up to date with the latest tools and